Choosing subject areas

 In years 11-13 students specialise further as they work toward NCEA (National Certificate of Educational Achievement, which is the main secondary school qualification).
 In most schools students will start looking at subject area choices midway through Year 10.
 This includes finding out what qualifications they will need when they leave school to move on to work or tertiary study of their choice.

 The requirements for tertiary courses differ so it's best students keep their options open as long as possible.
 And it might be that your teenager is not sure what they want to do when they leave school.

 In addition to the core subject areas, many schools offer courses that lead to trades or vocations such as travel and tourism, engineering and hospitality.

 The careers advisor at your teenager’s school will be able to guide you about subject choices and how they may affect future study or work options.
 In many cases they may be able to help your teenager to develop an individual learning plan.

 Careers NZ also provide a wealth of information about subject choices, and further study or career choices.
-Look at the Careers NZ step-by-step guide to choosing school subjects.
-You can also phone them toll free on 0800 222 733.

 Last reviewed: Has this been useful?
 Tell us what you think.